If you’re an older independent adult, you may be wondering what programs or organizations offer help for seniors without a family.

 And it may come as no surprise that older people are at greater risk of cognitive decline, including such ailments as Alzheimer’s disease or dementia.
 Talk to your doctor about cognitive decline and how you might be able to prevent it with regular exercise, a better diet, and other behavioral changes.

 As you age, it becomes harder to move around, pick up things, travel, and generally navigate life.
-If you’re living alone, it’s important to make your home as senior-friendly a space as possible.
+If you’re living alone, it’s important to make your home as senior-friendly as possible.

 Unfortunately, living alone and without a family makes solo seniors more prone to elder abuse, including physical, emotional, and financial abuse.
 Without family members, a spouse, or others to turn to, elder abusers may take advantage of someone that is alone and without a support network.